Denied Supplement Security Income or Social Security Disability Insurance Benefits?

 Has the Social Security Administration (SSA) denied your benefits claim?
 You are not alone.
 The SSA denies over 50 percent of the disability benefits claims that come into its office.
-On average, nearly a third of the approved claims required an appeal in the past decade.
+On average, nearly a third of the approved claims have required an appeal to be successful in the past decade.

 There are a number of reasons that the SSA might deny your claim, whether it is for Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI).
 The most common reasons for denied disability claims are:

 - Your income is too high.
 In order to receive Social Security benefits, the benefits constitute a substantial gainful activity (SGA).
 If you already make lots of money, the benefits are not a substantial gain for you.
 The SGA amount changes every year.
 Check the official SSA page to find out the SGA for your situation.

 - Your disability is not severe enough.
 The SSA requires that your disability either last for 12 months or be potentially fatal.
 Blindness is the only exception.